Cycling Test Lab

 Chain Efficiency Rig

 Friction within a chain contributes to energy loss and therefore reduces drivetrain efficiency.
-Based on simple pendulum theory, the chain efficiency rig comprises of a swinging pendulum that rotates a chain around a chainring or sprocket.
+Based on simple pendulum theory, the chain efficiency rig comprises of a swinging pendulum that rotates a chain around two chainrings of a 1:1 ratio.
 The energy lost to friction is removed from the pendulum’s velocity, causing its motion to decay.
 The pendulum’s decay can then be compared to a chain-less run to determine the frictional losses of the chain and thus its efficiency.

 Utilising a swinging pendulum combined with knife edge bearings instead of a motor driven configuration with rotational bearings and couplings, keeps frictional losses and damping of the rig to a minimum and omits the effect of rotational inertia, all of which are critical factors when measuring the most marginal of differences between samples.
-This rig will allow for testing of different chains, lubricants as well as chainrings and sprockets, to help optimise bicycle drivetrains.
+This rig will allow for testing of different chains, lubricants and chainrings, to help optimise bicycle drivetrains.

 Weekdays